orbit-love/satellite-app-template/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is an app where members can explore & find other members in your community.
+Perfect for events & programs!

+To run locally:

+`yarn dev`